 - How often should I meet with my advisor?

 Meeting with your advisor is a critical part of designing your academic plan at Wesleyan.
 Because there is no core curriculum or required course list, it is important you work closely with your advisor in selecting your courses and charting your short and long term goals.
 We suggest that you meet with your advisor 2-3 times during the semester, especially during the first year.
 You must meet with your advisor during pre-registration periods during the Fall and Spring semesters.
 Advisors are available during their regular office hours and by appointment.

 - What if I have already decided on my career?
 My major?
 Should I simply schedule my classes accordingly?

 Most people come to Wesleyan without a specific idea about their careers or academic paths.
 Some students arrive with potential majors or career goals identified, but may change their minds after a few semesters of exploration at Wesleyan.
-We have many resources to help you decide.
-Your faculty advisor, your Peer and Resident Assitants and Orientation Leaders are all here to help.
+We have many resources to help you decide, including the Advising Guidelines.
+Your faculty advisor, your Academic Peer Advisors and Resident Assistants and Orientation Leaders are all here to help.
 Try to experiment with a variety of classes your first year.
 Explore your options.
 After one or two years, you will definitely have a better sense of who you are and what you want.

 - What are Gen Ed expectations?